 - Baking Powder – If you don’t have baking powder on hand, 1/2 teaspoon of baking soda will be fine.

 - Non-Dairy Butter – I use Miyoko’s butter, it’s my favorite.
-I’ve used light flavored olive oil (as shown above), but any neutral oil will work.
+I’ve used light-flavored olive oil (as shown above), but any neutral oil will work.
 For oil-free vegan brownies, unsweetened applesauce is terrific (although they may be a little more cakey)!

-And for extra brownie love, add chunks of dark chocolate before baking and course sea salt after.
+And for extra brownie love, add chunks of dark chocolate before baking and coarse sea salt after.
 It makes for gooey chocolate studded vegan brownie with just the right touch of salt to complement the subtle sweetness.
 Complete perfection!